 What is Receivables Factoring?

-Accounts receivable factoring, also known as invoice factoring, is when a business sells its invoices to turn that static asset into working capital.
-It requires working with a third party, known as a factoring company.
+Accounts receivable factoring, also known as invoice factoring, is a process where a business sells its invoices to convert that static asset into working capital.
+It requires working with a third party, known as a factoring company, which issues a cash advance based on the invoice value.

-The fees usually include a percentage of the invoice the factoring company keeps and a fixed financing charge, called the discount rate or factoring fee.
+The fees typically include a percentage of the invoice that the factoring company retains, as well as a fixed financing charge, referred to as the discount rate or factoring fee.
 The exact rates and fees depend on the company and your factoring agreement.

-Invoice factoring differs from accounts receivable financing, despite similar sounding terms.
+Business factoring differs from accounts receivable financing, despite similar-sounding terms.
 With accounts receivable financing, you retain ownership of the invoices.
 The accounts receivable financing company provides you with an upfront amount based on your invoices, which you repay with interest.

 Why do companies Factor Receivables?

-Companies use invoice factoring when they need immediate access to funds to solve issues like cash flow shortages or reinvesting in their business.
-Accounts receivable represents an asset to a company, but in some cases, businesses need to “cash in” on that asset early.
+Companies use invoice factoring when they need immediate access to funds to address issues such as cash flow shortages or reinvesting in their business.
+Accounts receivable represent an asset to a company, but in some cases, businesses need to “cash in” on that asset early.
+Leveraging these assets can help fund business growth.

 How does Accounting for Factored Receivables work?

-So, there are 3 separate accounting entries for factored receivables:
+So, there are three separate accounting entries for factored receivables:

 Let’s look at each journal entry with an example.